Makes 4 servings

 - Heat 2 tablespoons oil in a wok over high heat until it is nearly smoking.
 Add the beef strips to the hot oil and stir-fry until the beef is cooked, about 4 minutes.
 Transfer to a bowl and keep warm.

 - Divide the rice evenly among 4 bowls.
-Top the rice with the lettuce.
+Top the rice with the cabbage.
 Toss together the red radish, daikon, carrot, cucumber, and shiso leaves.
 Divide the vegetables evenly among the bowls.
 Top the vegetables with the skirt steak and season each serving with a few drops of dark sesame oil.

 - Wipe out the wok and return it to the burner.
 Add 1 tablespoon oil to the wok and heat over medium heat until the oil ripples.
 Add the eggs to the hot oil one at a time and fry, basting the top with a little oil, until the whites are set and the yolk is hot, 2 to 3 minutes.
 Top each serving with a fried egg and serve at once, accompanied by the Korean red pepper paste.